DXcalibar® Field Monitoring Automatic Calibration and Barrier Box (Product 4.512x)Contact Sales

 The DXcalibar ® is a compact, integrated, field monitoring and communication box that replaces the familiar, but burdensome multi-box alternative.
 Developed especially for managing large numbers of sensors throughout extensive buildings and facilities, this innovative product saves serious time and money, while improving performance, reliability and visibility.

 For monitoring large numbers of gas sensors in close arrangements, the usual number of supporting electronics enclosures can occupy an inordinate amount of wall space, requiring expensive conduit, cable and electrician labor to interconnect.
 By eliminating this octopus of boxes, the DXcalibar® can cut installation and wiring cost by 75% or more.
-The name "DXcalibar" signifies the DX-bus long distance data communications, the remote calibration and regulator modules, and the intrinsic safety barriers that are all included in this remarkably compact and modular design.
+The name "DXcalibar" signifies the DX-bus long distance data communications, the automatic calibration and regulator modules, and the intrinsic safety barriers that are all included in this remarkably compact and modular design.
 The DXcalibar® can also house an AC/DC power supply with attending backup batteries.
 Relays for controlling alarms and plant functions such as fans, doors, louvers, shunt breakers and the like are standard.
 A strobe and horn can be added, as well as palm switches for emergency stop and alarm reset.
-The system is modular, expanding to more than a thousand sensors.
+The overall monitoring system can include 60 or more of these DXcalibar panels, covering up to a 960 hazardous area sensors.

 The DXcalibar® provides an efficient, economical packaging method to quickly and easily install and manage large arrays of sensors.
 All essential functions are integrated into a single box, 16 sensors at a time.